 By The Rev. Dan Wiese

-• The Rev. Dan Wiese is pastor of the Church of the Nazarene.
-“Living Growing” is a weekly column written by different authors and submitted by local clergy and spiritual leaders.
+• The Rev. Dan Wiese is pastor for the Church of the Nazarene.
+“Living & Growing” is a weekly column written by different authors and submitted by local clergy and spiritual leaders.
 It appears every Friday on the Juneau Empire’s Faith page.